April 29, 2026

 They have two large wing-like extensions of the mantle called parapodia running from behind their head right to their tail.
 These have lobed or frilled edges which you can see when the slug unfurls them, to a shape that looks almost like a leaf from above, to increase their surface area.

 In digestion, they can separate the chloroplasts sucked out of algae and retain them in their own cells close to the surface of their body, to provide energy for them from photosynthesis.
-This is called ‘kleptoplasty’, and you can see the ‘stolen’ chloroplast with a magnifying glass, they can be seen as tiny green spots, mainly in the parapodia of the slug.
+This is called ‘kleptoplasty’, and you can see the ‘stolen’ chloroplast with a magnifying glass, they can be seen as tiny green speres, mainly in the parapodia of the slug.
+They are distributed by the slugs branching network of gut tubules which you can see as a feint leaf-vein like pattern just beneath their transparent skin on close inspection.
 Solar-powered sea slugs can keep the chloroplasts alive in its body for weeks to months!

 The parapodia, head and body are normally covered in tiny glistening red, blue and green specks which have been known to move location on individuals.
 There is some information to suggest that the iridescent pigments are stored in round cells in the haemolymph (slug blood).
 They may help in camouflage through breaking up the slugs silhouette against the algae it consumes, though their true origin or purpose is not known.